strezag/DALL-E-OpenAI-Image-Generator-for-Sitecore/README.md

 - Download the latest Sitecore package from the repo's [Releases](https://github.com/strezag/DALL-E-OpenAI-Image-Generator-for-Sitecore/releases) section.

-- Install the Sitecore package on an instance of Sitecore where Sitecore PowerShell Extensions is already installed.
+- Install the `Sitecore Package` on an instance of Sitecore where Sitecore PowerShell Extensions is already installed.

-- Configure your OpenAI API Key on the settings item.
+- Configure the `OpenAI API Key` field on the on the module's Settings item.

+- From the Sitecore `Desktop`, select `Start Menu` > PowerShell Toolbox > `Rebuild script integration points`

 <br/>